- Applying to study

 SSAF funding priorities

-SSAF funding is allocated in two pots; centrally held SSAF funds which support ongoing student services and amenities and funds for new or enhanced services managed by Office of the Director, Student Engagement.
+SSAF funding is allocated in two pots; centrally held SSAF funds which support ongoing student services and amenities and funds for new or enhanced services managed by the Office of the Vice President, People and Advancement.
+The Office of Student and University Planning provide coordination support.

 The funding allocated towards new or enhanced services is split into five categories (or funding priorities).

 These priorities have been created from student input received directly, via your elected student representatives and from the results of surveys like the Student Satisfaction Survey.
-They are in line with the legislative allowable uses of SSAF funds listed below and have been endorsed in principle by your elected student representatives and the University Board of Trustees.
+The priorities are in line with the legislated allowable uses of SSAF funds listed below and have been endorsed in principle by your elected student representatives and the University Board of Trustees.

 - Long term strategic projects – including upgrading recreational facilities and developing multipurpose learning and social spaces on all campuses